carpenter-lab/single-cell-workflow/README.md

         idents_keep: [ "Alveolar Mφ CCL3+", "Non-classical monocytes",     # And include a list of the identities to subset "Alveolar macrophages", "Monocyte-derived Mφ",
                        "Alveolar Mφ MT-positive", "Classical monocytes" ]
+  labels:                                            # To label clusters based on top genes
+    group_by: "SCT_harmony_clusters"                 # column name for clustering information
+    new_group_by: "SCT_harmony_clusters_labeled"     # new name for label information
+    cluster_labs:                                    # A mapping for cluster: name for each cluster
+      "0": "LGAL Mφ"
+      [...]
+      "n": "IL7/GIMAP (T cells)"
 ```

 #### Differential Expression